THERAPIST. COACH. CONSULTANT. EDUCATOR.

 Click to read more about my education, research, and professional experience.

-• I am a Licensed Marriage and Family Therapist in the State of Tennessee, USA
+I am a Licensed Marriage and Family Therapist in the States of Tennessee and Minnesota, USA

 Other advanced training in the areas of: